blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

   photographer is traveling with one :D
     * Most popular of the 4 is Seljalandsfoss.
     * Anyway, it was worth it.
 Started getting crowded around 8am.
-    * Coolest one is the last of the 4, _Gljúfrabúi_ ("Canyon Dweller").
+    * Coolest one is the last of the 4, _GljÃºfrabÃºi_ ("Canyon Dweller").
 Have to enter through a canyon, it's like a private room with a huge waterfall gushing all along one wall, like it's coming straight from the sky above.
 * Went back to the AirBnB, where we crashed, ate breakfast, and showered.
   Back on the road at noon.
-* Skógafoss.
+* SkÃ³gafoss.
 Another damn cool foss.
 Large and popular.
-    * Traveled by Eyjafjallajökull (volcano) and Skogar, wish could've spent more time here.
+    * Traveled by EyjafjallajÃ¶kull (volcano) and Skogar, wish could've spent more time here.
 * Arrived in Vik, where we spent the night at an AirBnB.
 * Ate at a restaurant in Vik -- had Plokkfiskur (mashed fish).
 Good!
 * Went to black sand beaches in Vik as the sun was setting